 For the past couple of years, researchers with the Pacific Northwest Climate Impacts Research Consortium (CIRC) and the Oregon State University have been using advanced computer modeling to estimate what the shorelines of Grays Harbor County may look like in the future.
 This project, aptly named “Grays Harbor County Coastal Futures,” used stakeholder input and a large data set to produce maps and other information that project the fate of the coastline.

-It is no secret that Washington’s coastline is a rugged and dynamic system that is frequently exposed to powerful storms, mostly in the winter months, that can cause significant flooding and erosion.
+It is no secret that the Washington coastline is a rugged and dynamic system that is frequently exposed to powerful storms, mostly in the winter months, that can cause significant flooding and erosion.
 While it is difficult to predict the exact increase of sea level in future years, there is no doubt that it will rise.
-And when Sea Level Rise (SLR) is coupled with the major storm events the results will be more flooding and erosion that will threatened public infrastructure, private property, natural resources and beach access.
+And when Sea Level Rise (SLR) is coupled with major storm events the results will be more flooding and erosion that will threaten public infrastructure, private property, natural resources and beach access.
 Difficult policy decisions will need to be made in the coming years to minimize these impacts and this project provides a starting point.

 The unfortunate reality is that there is no perfect solution to the challenges that the Washington coast will face in the not too distant future.
-We could chose to do nothing proactively and respond to problems as they arise but this would be most unwise and extremely expensive in the long run.
+We could choose to do nothing proactively and respond to problems as they arise but this would be most unwise and extremely expensive in the long run.
 We could create programs that allow private property owners to move their homes out of harm’s way but that will also be very expensive and the shoreline will move significantly inland.
 We could choose to protect all infrastructure and private homes by hard armoring the coast but the beach will become steeper, razor clams will disappear, and beach access and recreational opportunities will be lost, thus harming local economies.
-We could chose to enhance and restore natural habitats that will protect wildlife and buffer the impacts of SLR but we will still need to move homes out of harm’s way.
+We could choose to enhance and restore natural habitats that will protect wildlife and buffer the impacts of SLR but we will still need to move homes out of harm’s way.
 All scenarios show that sacrifices will need to be made, whether it’s taxpayer dollars, razor clam beds, private property, infrastructure, or beach access.

 The final results of the CIRC project will be available in the coming months and we will make sure to share them on this blog.
 The take home message is that there are extremely hard decisions ahead for coastal communities.
 In reality, the most likely approach will be a combination of the scenarios outlined above.
 The sooner that we can begin the difficult conversations about how to plan for the future the better.
-There is a growing amount of individuals and organizations, including Surfrider, who want to be proactive and the results of this project will help considerably.
+There are a growing number of individuals and organizations, including Surfrider, who want to be proactive and the results of this project will help considerably.